MyronFanQiu/azure-cli/doc/authoring_command_modules/authoring_commands.md

 ***show_command***

-The generic show command ensures a consistent behavior when encountering a missing Azure resource.
+The generic show command ensures a consistent behavior **when encountering a missing Azure resource.
-With little exception, all `show` commands should be registered using this method or `custom_show_command` to ensure consistency.
+With little exception**, all `show` commands should be registered using this method or `custom_show_command` to ensure consistency.

 ```Python
 show_command(self, name, getter_name='get', **kwargs)